Patrick Wymark: Early life

 Wymark was born Patrick Carl Cheeseman in Cleethorpes, Lincolnshire.
-He was brought up in neighbouring Grimsby and frequently revisited the area at the height of his career.
+He was brought up in neighbouring Grimsby.
 He was educated at St Mary's Catholic School and Wintringham Boys' Grammar School in Grimsby, before joining the Royal Navy and serving as a midshipman in the Mediterranean.
 On leaving the navy, he received a government grant to study at University College London, where he read English and performed in the university's dramatic society.

 Career

 Wymark dropped out of university to train at the Bristol Old Vic Theatre School and making his first stage appearance in a walk-on part in Othello in 1951.
 He toured South Africa the following year and then directed plays for the drama department at Stanford University, California.

 After moving to the Shakespeare Memorial Theatre in Stratford-upon-Avon, Wymark played a wide range of Shakespearean roles, including Dogberry in Much Ado About Nothing, Stephano in The Tempest, Marullus in Julius Caesar and Bottom in A Midsummer Night's Dream.
-Other stage credits included the title role in Danton's Death and, with the Royal Shakespeare Company (RSC), Ephihodov in The Cherry Orchard.
+Other stage credits included the title role in Danton's Death and, with the Royal Shakespeare Company (RSC), Yepikhodov in The Cherry Orchard.
 His theatre roles also included Bosola in a RSC production of John Webster's The Duchess of Malfi in 1960.

 In television, Wymark was best known for his role as the machiavellian businessman John Wilder in the twin drama series The Plane Makers and The Power Game (which were broadcast from 1963 to 1969), which led to offers of real company directorships and the British Academy Television Award for Best Actor in 1965.
 However, Wymark was a gentle person in real life and was, by his own admission, ignorant of business matters.
 He considered the character of Wilder a "bastard" and was described by his wife Olwen as "the most inefficient, dreamy muddler in the world."
 In the mid-1960s, Wymark was considered as the replacement for William Hartnell in the title role of Doctor Who.

+In 1960, Wymark appeared in the Danger Man television series episode entitled "An Affair of State" as the corrupt police commissioner Ortiz.